 Our Alternative Education Program aims to combine self-directed education, interdisciplinary exchange and professional development.
 It is a resource aimed at creating opportunities for exchange between thinkers and producers based in different parts of the world and at facilitating the production of various individual projects including artworks, exhibitions, publications and institutions.
-The program consists of regular lectures, workshops, events and studio visits with local and international guests (among which Claire Bishop, Sebastian Cichocki, Dora Garcia, Adam Kleinman, Raimundas Malašauskas, Fionn Meade, Dan and Lia Perjovschi, Kristupas Sabolius, Mårten Spångberg and Julijonas Urbonas have participated in the past) and self-initiated initiatives such as reading groups, workshops and trips.
-In addition to its own programmed activities, the Education program is informed by the presence of the 40 or so artists, writers, curators, academics and other creative researchers that join Rupert’s Exhibitions, Residencies and Public Programs each year.
-Lastly, the program consists of a final presentation of completed projects – an exhibition, workshop or weeklong lab – hosted both at Rupert and at partner organisations abroad.
-Previous participants have travelled to Studio-X in New York, Komplot in Brussels and Warsaw Bauhaus in Poland as well as sites and collaborations all around Lithuania.
+The program consists of regular lectures, workshops, events and studio visits with local and international guests (among which Travis Jeppesen, Claire Bishop, Dora Garcia, Nina Power, Dan and Lia Perjovschi, Kristupas Sabolius, Mårten Spångberg and Lina Lapelytė have participated in the past) and self-initiated initiatives such as reading groups, workshops and trips.
+In addition to its own programmed activities, the Alternative Education program is informed by the presence of the 40 or so artists, writers, curators, academics and other creative researchers that join Rupert’s Exhibitions, Residencies and Public Programs each year.
+Lastly, the program consists of a final presentation of completed projects – hosted at both Rupert and at partner organisations in Lithuania or abroad.
+Former participants have travelled to Studio-X in New York, Komplot in Brussels and Warsaw Bauhaus in Poland as well as sites and collaborations all around Lithuania.

-Previous editions have taught us that it’s essential for applicants to regard themselves as participants, not as students.
+Past editions have taught us that it’s essential for applicants to regard themselves as participants, not as students.
 Equally, it is important for them to regard the Program as a resource, not as training.
-We ourselves, the team and the people we invite, are equally faced with the challenge and the desire to do things from impossible conditions (remembering Doris Lessing’s famous quote).
+We ourselves, the team and the people we invite, are equally faced with the challenge and the desire to do things from impossible conditions.
 The Education Program is an opportunity to help each other succeed in that effort.

 We look forward to receiving your applications!
 And if you’re not an artist, a curator or a writer, please don’t be discouraged from applying.
 We would love to have you involved!